jeonghonkim/Accessibility_Model/README.md

 <br />Completed as of March 21, 2023

 * Summary <br>
-This arcpy tool allows the user to calculate drive times, miles, number of turn right and left, traffic volumes decays from starting points in major roads in US with 0.25 miles distance to a target destination.
-It uses one csv file, which has market name, latitude, and longitude, as an input.
-With the lat, long values, it locates site and major road points.
-Also this tool allows users to customize departure time and will create each routing lines to destinations.
-The summarized final csv file will be created in the workfolder.
+This arcpy tool allows users to calculate drive times, miles, number of turn right and left, traffic volumes decays from starting points in major roads or streets to target destinations.
+It uses one csv file, which includes market name, latitude, and longitude fields, as an input.
+With the lat, long values, it locates market sites and creates buffers with user assgiend miles from the markets and starting points, which were the intersections between marekts and buffers.
+Also this tool creates routes and directions and allows users to customize departure time, wihch will affect the drive time.
+After running this tool, it adds four feature layers, which were markets, starts, buffers and routes, to the current map in a project, and the markets and routes layers have statistics tables.

+* Step 1 | Input data - market csv